k-buffum/interview-questions/readme.md

   - But, if I did encounter this problem I would just include the link tags on the layout.html page or the pages using those stylings.

 * Can you describe the difference between progressive enhancement and graceful degradation?
-  - Progressive enhancement: a web design strategy that emphasizes accessibility, sematic HTML markup, and external stylesheet and scrypting technologies
+  - Progressive enhancement: Giving a client the simplest site and functionality and adding fancy functionality for users with newer browsers
-  - Graceful degradation: the ability of a computer, machine, electronic system, or network to maintain limited functionality even when a large portion of it has been destroyed or rendered inoperative.
-(NOT when Github went down)
+  - Graceful degradation: Moving from mobile, laptop, crappy phone, fancy tablet seamlessly, and the web page works well and looks well on each.

 * Describe how you would create a simple slideshow page, without any frameworks (HTML/CSS/JS only).
   - In my HTML document I would create a div to display the slide show.